Dr Sapphire McMullan-Fisher

 If you are in a fire-affected area and you see a fungus please submit it to our iNaturalist project Fungimap Australia.

 Fungi that are triggered to fruit after fire are often called pyrophilous (fire-loving) fungi.
 Fungi can be some of the first species to respond after fire with stonemaker fungi sometimes pushing up through the ash bed even before the first rains.
-Some fungal mycelium spreads through the ashbed after fire, like Pyronema, the orange mycelium of which can sometimes be seen en masse.
-This mycelium, and that of other species that can’t be seen, are important for holding together the ash and soil, and helping prevent erosion.
+These are saprobic or rotter fungi that are decomposing woody debris and buried wood.
+Another saprobic fungi that responds after fire is Pyronema, the orange mycelium of which can sometimes be seen en masse.
+This mycelium, and that of other species that survive fire whose threads remain unseen, are important for holding together the ash and soil, and helping prevent erosion.

 Below are some post-fire fungi to look out for.
 Recording the progression of fungi that appear as your local vegetation recovers will help us learn more about our fungi.
 Most studies on fire fungi in Australia are several decades old so we need data on how our fungi are responding to current conditions in the varied landscapes affected by fire.
 We hope that land management agencies will include data in their analyses of fire recovery as the absence of some of these groups of fungi could be signs of unhealthy ecosystems and need more active restoration.